How To Make Artisan Sourdough Bread

 - Cover your basket with plastic wrap and a tea towel and place into a plastic bag.
 (Not pictured.)

-- Refrigerate for 8-12 hours.
+- Refrigerate for 8-12 hours, or overnight.

 Bake

-- Preheat oven with covered Dutch oven inside to 450°F for 30-45 minutes.
+- Preheat oven with Dutch oven (covered) inside to 475°F for 30-45 minutes.

-- Turn dough out onto a piece of parchment paper.
-Lightly dust with rice flour again.
+- Dust dough with rice flour again.

 - Using a lame or a razor blade, hold at a slight angle and gently score the surface of the dough with a quick motion.
 I do one large horizontal line and then one vertical.
-(This helps the bread to expand in the oven.
+This helps the bread to expand in the oven.
 Then you can do some pretty designs of your choice if you want to.
-You can use your imagination or there are plenty of ideas online.)
+You can use your imagination or there are plenty of ideas online.

-- Cover Dutch oven and bake for 20 minutes at 450°F. Then reduce oven temperature to 425°F, remove lid and bake for 20-25 more minutes, until golden brown but not too dark.
-(I use a digital thermometer and remove my bread when the temperature reaches 205-210°F. See hint below for temperature guidelines.)
+- Cover Dutch oven and bake for 25 minutes.
+Then remove the lid and bake 15-20 minutes more, until the bread is a deep golden brown.
+(I use a digital thermometer and remove my bread when the temperature reaches 205-210°F. See hint below for temperature guidelines.)If you think your bread is getting too dark, you can place a foil tent over the Dutch oven.

 - Using a bread knife or a serrated knife, slice bread into 8 even slices (you can slice more or less, depending on how thin or thick you like your bread) using a gentle sawing motion, holding the loaf steady, but not pressing down.